m-emadeddin/chemotherapy-management-system/README.md

 ## .env file

-This file contains various environment variables that you can configure.
+This file contains various environment variables that you can configure, BLA BLA BLA.

 ## Folder Structure